bigip-edge/BIG-IP-Edge-Client/README.md

 1. Open the BIG-IP Edge Client app on your device.
 2. Enter the email associated with your work or school account and click Next.
-3. Choose **Sign in with a certificate**.
-4. Tap **Continue** to confirm the certificate.
+3. Tap **Continue** to confirm the certificate.
-5. Wait while the app validates the certificate.
+4. Wait while the app validates the certificate.
 Once verified, you can access the app’s features and your organization's resources